alukosdev/ccsp/guidance/csa-top-threats.md

 ## Noteworthy

-- [x] The security issues contained within the *Top Threats* reports are specifically related to *cloud computing*.
+- [x] The security issues contained within the CSA *Top Threats* reports are specifically related to *cloud computing*.
-- [x] The most current version of the *Top Threats* report is known as the *Pandemic Eleven*.
+- [x] The most current version of the CSA *Top Threats* report is known as the *Pandemic Eleven*.

 ## References